 7.1.1 General.
-In addition to meeting the requirements of these land development regulations, the design and performance of stormwater management systems shall comply with applicable state and water management district regulations (Chapters 17-25, Rules of the Florida Department of Environmental Regulation and 40B-4, Rules of the Water Management District, Florida Administrative Code), as enforced by the appropriate state agencies.
-In all cases, the strictest of the applicable standards shall apply.
+In addition to meeting the requirements of these land development regulations, the design and performance of stormwater management systems shall comply with applicable state and water management district regulations (Chapters 17-25, Rules of the Florida Department of Environmental Regulation and 40B-4 Rules of the Water Management District, Florida Administrative Code).
+In all cases the strictest of the applicable standards shall apply.